Installing Cilium

 customConf: true

-# ConfigMap name storing CNI configuration
+# Name of the ConfigMap storing CNI configuration

 configMap: cni-configuration